useparagon/aws-on-prem/README.md

 This repository is a set of tools to help you run Paragon on your own AWS infrastructure.
 Paragon comes bundled with a set of docker images, meaning you can run it on AWS, GCP, Azure, or any other server or cloud that supports Docker and has internet connectivity.
 It’s most resilient when running in Kubernetes.

-This repo provides tools to deploy it to your own AWS cloud.
+This repo provides tools to deploy it to your own AWS cloud using AWS EKS (Elastic Kubernetes Service).

 ## Disclaimers